aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Use FEDOT in manual mode to fit your own pipeline for time-series forecasting.

-Examples of time-series pipelines can be found `here`_.
+Examples of time-series pipelines can be found :doc:`here</examples/ts_pipelines>`.

-See how to tune pipeline hyperparameters in `Tuning of Hyperparameters`_.
+See how to tune pipeline hyperparameters in :doc:`/advanced/hyperparameters_tuning`.

 .. code-block:: python